Lambda-Corps/2023_python/drivetrain_commands/Readme.md

 For the exercise, we're going to define a command to be assigned as the ***Default Command*** for the drivetrain.
 This command is going to take input from the controller joysticks, and apply that to the motor from -100% to 100% (e.g. -1.0 to 1.0).
 Because this is the default command, we don't want it to ever end, we want it to be running at all times when ***no other commands are scheduled to run***.

 1. Create the new file ***drivetrain_default.py*** either by right-clicking on solution explorer and choosing "New File" or click File->New File and in the window that appears at the top choose "Python File".
-1. At the top of the file, import the two WPILib classes that we're going to use: *CommandBase* and *CommandXboxController*
+1. At the top of the file, import the two WPILib classes that we're going to use: *CommandBase* and *CommandXboxController*, as well as the DriveTrain class
     ```python
     from commands2 import CommandBase
-    from commands2.button import CommandXboxComtroller
+    from commands2.button import CommandXboxController

+    from drivetrain import DriveTrain
     ```
 1. Now define the class we're creating
     ```python
     from commands2 import CommandBase
-    from commands2.button import CommandXboxComtroller
+    from commands2.button import CommandXboxController

+    from drivetrain import DriveTrain

     class DefaultDrivetrainCommand(CommandBase):
     ```
 1. Next define the constructor method that will initialize the instance of the DefaultDriveTrain command.
     ```python
     from commands2 import CommandBase
-    from commands2.button import CommandXboxComtroller
+    from commands2.button import CommandXboxController

+    from drivetrain import DriveTrain

     class DefaultDrivetrainCommand(CommandBase):
         def __init__(self, dt: DriveTrain, driver_controller: CommandXboxController):